lawrenceevalyn/THE-DISS/README.md

 1. I could trace the development of a single idea / theme in the decade:
     * convents! you can store your women in them, but what's going to happen in there?
     * the invention of "debt" as a concept, and a sin (compared to credit)
+1. What percentage of print materials contained poetry/songs?
+How does verse adapt to its print context?

 Am I trying to make a theory of literary history?
 "I set out to explain the logic behind literary survival and oblivion" (Moretti Distant Reading 145) Possible theories in the above:
 * old texts are reprinted to fit current needs (legacy is happenstance)